Parallel Session 1

 University of Indonesia, Indonesia

-The Construction of Woman’s Body and Enviroment as A Critique of Male Domination in Duri dan Kutuk (2024) by Cicilia Oday
+The Woman’s Body and Environment as A Critique of Men’s Sexuality in Cicilia Oday’s Duri dan Kutuk (2024)

 Kenar Syalaisha Kanayana, Leticia Amora Loviani Br Perangin Angin, & Sultan Mahesadewa